webbhuset/test-elm-performance/README.md

-You can run the [test here](https://rawgit.com/webbhuset/test-elm-performance/master/index.html).
+You can open the [test here](https://rawgit.com/webbhuset/test-elm-performance/master/index.html).

 This is a simple, non-scientific test of the render performance in the Elm Virtual DOM.